Was Einstein wrong - or was the cable loose?

 Einstein had said nothing could ever travel faster than light, and doing so would be like traveling back in time.

-Earlier Wednesday, ScienceInsider, a website run by the respected American Association for the Advancement of Science, reported that the surprising result was down to a loose fiber optic cable linking a Global Positioning System satellite receiver to a computer.
+Earlier on Wednesday, ScienceInsider, a website run by the respected American Association for the Advancement of Science, reported that the surprising result was down to a loose fibre optic cable linking a Global Positioning System satellite receiver to a computer.

 Gillies confirmed that a flaw in the GPS system was now suspected as a possible cause for the surprising reading.
 Further testing was needed before any definite conclusions could be reached, he added.